Tell Your Story in Amarillo

 - Sales Tax Exemptions & Refunds

 Hello, my name is Braley Hand.
 I was born and raised here in Amarillo and while I’ve dabbled living in a few other places, Amarillo has always been my home.
 I started working as a part-time service counselor at the Amarillo Visitor Information Center in Dec 2013 and was promoted to manager in July 2016.
-I am now the Tourism Coordinator at the Amarillo Convention and Visitors Council.
+I am now the Tourism Manager at the Amarillo Convention and Visitors Bureau.
 I love meeting and visiting with our guests from all over the world and want to help make your trip wonderful.